wrybread/floats/README.md

 https://developers.google.com/maps/documentation/javascript/get-api-key

-And replace the "KEY_REMOVED" text with your key.
+And replace the "KEY_REMOVED" text in index.php with your key.